IEncinas10/UA-SO-P3/README.md

 ![Alt text](assets/gui.png?raw=true "GUI")

 #### Disclaimer
-The GUI code pretty bad and will probably stay that way.
+The GUI code is pretty bad and will probably stay that way.
 It is something we did because it is mandatory and trying to make it less disgusting is pretty annoying.
 We're sorry <3